MarkTiedemann/marktiedemann.github.io/index.md

 _~Mark_

-PS: The icons used on this site are from the open-source friendly [Font Awesome (Free)](https://fontawesome.com/free) licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+PS: The icons used on this site are from the free [Font Awesome](https://fontawesome.com/free) licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).